data-science-infinity/data-science-infinity.github.io/_posts/2021-11-07-How-Can-a-Company-Save-Money-by-Targeting-the-Right-Costomers-Using-Machine-Learning.md

 In this project we are helping the company reduce costs of the future campaigns by targeting only those customers who are more likely to sign up.
 We are using Machine Learning algorithm called ***Random Forests*** to find out which customers have high probability to sign up for the Delivery Club.
 We have correctly classified all customers into two groups with low and high probability of signing up.
 Now the company can contact only the second group and reduce marketing costs.

 ---

-In this project we are helping the company reduce costs of the future campaigns by targeting only those customers who are more likely to sign up.
-We are using Machine Learning algorithm called ***Random Forests*** to find out which customers have high probability to sign up for the Delivery Club as this algorithm is appropriate for this data and it's the most accurate.
 Data first!
-In order to be able to use a ML argorithm we should have collected data on cutromer's behavour for at least some customers for a curtain ammount of time.
-In our example we have the data for 870 customers collected through 3 months period.
+In order to be able to use a ML algorithm we should have collected data on cutromer's behaviour for at least some customers for a certain amount of time.
+In our example we have the data for 870 customers collected through a 3 months period.

 ##### Step 1: Import required packages
 The software used is Python (Anaconda, Spider) so we don't need to install anything, just import.